zeek/zeek-docs/doc/scripts/base/utils/directions-and-hosts.zeek.rst

    Checks whether a given host (IP address) matches a given host type.

-   :ip: address of a host.
+   :param ip: address of a host.

-   :h: a host type.
+   :param h: a host type.

    :returns: T if the given host matches the given type, else F.